 Dr Juliana Onwumere

-Lucy is the Research Facilitator for the TIDES study, and the Programme Co-ordinator for the HERON Network, in the Department of Psychological Medicine at the IoPPN, King's College London.
-Lucy is an experienced administrator and project co-ordindator, working for leading London universities since 2010.
-She brings over 15 years of event management skills to help with the smooth running of the HERON Network engagement activities.
+Lucy is the Research Programme Manager for the Health Inequalities Research Group in the Department of Psychological Medicine at the IoPPN, King's College London.
+Lucy is an experienced administrator and project manager working for leading London universities since 2010.

 Dr Ioannis Bakolis